shhhushhh/Hopscotch-Guess/README.md

 ### ← README.md

-Created a hopscotch-esque guessing game (p5.js) where the player starts at the top left corner of the map and has to guess their way down to the bottom right corner.
+Created a hopscotch-esque/minesweeper guessing game (p5.js) where the player starts at the top left corner of the map and has to guess their way down to the bottom right corner.
 You can play the game here: https://hopscotch-guessing-game.glitch.me.

 ### ← index.html